fkscott/pcpartpicker-scraper/README.md

 ## pcpartpicker-scraper
-converts pcpartpicker lists into csv files
+converts pcpartpicker lists into csv files you will need bs4 (beautifulsoup) to run `testscraping.py`
+    - to install using pip: `pip install bs4`

 # whats working
 `testscraping.py` parses the contents of `pcpartpicker-test-page.html` into plain text creating a csv with columns for the component type, component name, and price of the component